i-e-b/Presentations/CQRS/Notes.md

 * Different domains should be completely separable (deployable on different servers on different continents separable)
 * SRP: Don't forget it!
 * Do not be scared of eventual consistency.
+* Be careful with SQL setup.
+Prefer ability to read over ability to write
+* Denormalise data as far as is reasonable

 Examples
 --------